gitlabhq/gitlab-runner/docs/install/docker.md

 ## Update configuration

 If you change the configuration in `config.toml`, you might need to restart the runner to apply the change.
+The `config.toml` is the configuration file that you use to [configure runners](../configuration/advanced-configuration.md), and is created when you register a runner.

-Make sure to restart the whole container instead of using `gitlab-runner restart`:
+You should restart the whole container instead of using `gitlab-runner restart`:

 ```shell
 docker restart gitlab-runner